tgckpg/BotanJS-vim/README.md

 plugins - I am NOT going to make this
 ```

-### How it works
+### How does it work
 By *screen buffer*, it means that the textarea is treated as a screen.
 You are not directly interacting with the textarea.
 Instead you type into the script, then the result is *rendered* through the textarea.

-### Why use screen buffer?
+### Why use a screen buffer
 By treating the textarea as a *screen*.
 I could archive almost everything except for coloring.
-And it is easier to precisely track the cursor this way.
+Plus it is easier to precisely track the cursor in this way.

-Visit this [blog](https://blog.astropenguin.net/article/view/vimarea-day-1-hjkl/) entry for details.
+Visit this [blog entry](https://blog.astropenguin.net/article/view/vimarea-day-1-hjkl/) for details.

 ### How the source code works
-This is based on a framework I wrote called BltanJS.
+This is based on a framework I wrote called BotanJS.
 Which is a frontend framework & Service API that is so big that I am too busy ( lazy ) to explain.
 If you are only interested in the Vim itself only.
 It is recommended to download the compiled source code provided in the demo site above.

 If you are also interested in [BotanJS](https://github.com/tgckpg/BotanJS).
 Please head to the project page [here](https://github.com/tgckpg/BotanJS). *Warning*, it might NOT be easy to understand. ( but it should be easy to setup )

 ### Why make another one?
-Because [wasavi](https://github.com/akahuku/wasavi) in firefox does not work for me.
+Because ( at the time of this repository created ) the addon [wasavi](https://github.com/akahuku/wasavi) in firefox does not work.
 I know people are busy so fuck me I am going to make one myself, alright?

 ### Use wasavi if you can
 #### [wasavi! wasavi! wasavi!](https://github.com/akahuku/wasavi)